prettier/prettier-browser-extension/README.md

 > Extension that adds support for prettifying input boxes that support Markdown or Code.

-## Test
+## Chrome Web Store

-- Chrome Settings > More Tools > Extensions...
-- Turn on the Developer mode
-- Load unpacked > Select the `ext` directory
+[Install](https://chrome.google.com/webstore/detail/prettier/fbcfnmplppajblbmdehballiekfgdkhp) the extension from the store.

 ## Development